djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 2. Average case complexity: <code>O(nlogn)</code>

 <h1>Quick Sort</h1>
 The quick sort method divides the original array into two parts by rearranging it.
-The first part comprises items that are smaller than an arbitrarily selected value from the original array, whereas the second group contains elements that are larger than or equal to the selcted value.
+The first part comprises items that are smaller than an arbitrarily selected value from the original array, whereas the second group contains elements that are larger than or equal to the selected value.
 The selected value is referred to as the pivot element.
 After the array has been reorganized with regard to the pivot, the same partitioning method is done recursively to each of the two subgroups.
 The original array is sorted after all of the subsets have been partitioned and reorganized.

 <h2>Steps</h2>